t1labs/dexcom-go/README.md

 fmt.Println(egvs)
 ```

+Obviously, you should not panic in a real-life scenario.
+This example will return all of your estimated glucose values
+for the past hour.

 ## Sandbox Mode
 To test with Sandbox data, simply overwrite the `Endpoint` field on the `Client`.
 An example:
 ```go